 - Join the Health Care Club and attend events at HBS and around the University, such as speaker series, industry conferences, networking events, and social activities

 - Attend any of the 200 health care-focused events held each year at Harvard and HBS, including conferences, forums, and lectures

 - Connect with a health care career coach for help in refining your career goals

 - Take on a leadership role as a Section Rep or Conference Organizer in the Health Care Club

 - Sharpen your area of health care interest through field-based learning.
 Complete an independent study with faculty sponsorship

-- Find summer internships with leading biotechnology, pharmaceutical, health services, venture capital, and consulting organizations
+- Find summer internships with leading recruiting partners in biotechnology, pharmaceutical, health services, venture capital, and consulting organizations

 - Explore the health care industry in depth through a number of second-year elective courses

 Do I need to apply or interview separately for this program?

 No separate application or interview process is required to be involved in the Health Care Initiative.
 However, you may indicate your interest in health care on your HBS application.